Why Germany's Coronavirus Death Rate Is Far Lower Than In Other Countries

 As confirmed cases of the coronavirus in Germany soared past 10,000 last week, hundreds of Berliners crowded Volkspark am Friedrichshain to play soccer and basketball, and to let their kids loose on the park's many jungle gyms.

 The conditions seemed ideal for the spread of a virus that has killed thousands.
+Indeed, as of Wednesday, Germany had the fifth-highest number of cases.

 Yet Germany's fatality rate so far — just 0.5% — is the world's lowest, by a long shot.

 "I believe that we are just testing much more than in other countries, and we are detecting our outbreak early," said Christian Drosten, director of the institute of virology at Berlin's Charité hospital.